xthames/Thames-etal_2026_jgrse/README.md

     | --- | --- | --- |
     | `ExploreAndSolveGeneralTXum_2025XI.m` | Script to run experiment with unrestricted parameter space | Execute script in IDE |
     | `ExploreAndSolveTargetedTXum_2025XI.m` | Script to run experiment with targeted parameter space | Execute script in IDE |
 5. Naming outputs happens automatically.
-When considering models with variable regassing efficiency, multiple sets of the same environment variables maybe necessary.
-If so, you can manually include the "set" corresponding to those outputs by including `_set#_` after the `_viscStrength_` identifier and before `_VarfR_` in the output file name (see `VolatileProcesing_2025XI.m` for specific examples)
+When considering models with variable regassing efficiency, multiple runs may be necessary to find a sufficient number of realizations that align with present-day estimates.
+If so, you can manually distinguish between each "set" by including `_set#_` after the `_viscStrength_` identifier and before `_VarfR_` in the output file name (see `VolatileProcesing_2025XI.m` for specific examples)
-6. The targeted parameter space from the paper has been left in the script.
-Determining the targeted parameter space was determined in the following way:
+6. The targeted parameter space used in the paper has been left in the corresponding script; determining a new targeted parameter space can be performed in the following way:
     | Script Name | Description | Section | How to Run |
     | --- | --- | --- | --- |
     | `VolatileProcessing_2025XI.m` | Identify parameter ranges discussed in Supporting Information | `%% FIND THE RANGES OF PARAMETERS TO TARGET` | Comment out other sections, execute script in IDE |